-The acquisition of Navios cannot be completed unless at least a majority of the shares of ISE's common stock issued in ISE's initial public offering, present in person or by proxy and entitled to vote at the special meeting as of [], 2005, approve the acquisition.
-The reorganization cannot be completed unless at least a majority of outstanding shares of ISE's common stock, present in person or by proxy and entitled to vote at the special meeting as of [], 2005, approve the reorganization.
+The acquisition of Navios cannot be completed unless at least a majority of the shares of ISE's common stock issued in ISE's initial public offering, present in person or by proxy and entitled to vote at the special meeting as of July 18, 2005, approve the acquisition.
+The reincorporation cannot be completed unless at least a majority of outstanding shares of ISE's common stock, present in person or by proxy and entitled to vote at the special meeting as of July 18, 2005, approve the reincorporation.